 Imagine yourself in a never-have-been-here-before big city at night.
 The lights are on and you are hungry.
 You pass along numerous doors of local restaurants and cafes.
-Would you care to know which one is actually good from the first sight?
-Augmented technologies allow you to see that in form what is now sometimes referred to as 'subtitles for reality.'
+Would you care to know which one is actually good at first sight?
+Augmented technologies allow you to see that information that is now sometimes referred to as “subtitles for reality”.

-A year ago, augmented reality by name of DFusionHomeWebPlugIn by JWT International generated a big WOW effect among Russian speaking young people and geeks.
-Augmented reality took form of advertising posters and brochures with additional animated entertainment content that is available via webcam.
-It can still be found online at MTS website.
+A year ago, augmented reality by name of DFusionHomeWebPlugIn by JWT International generated a big WOW effect among Russian-speaking young people and geeks.
+Augmented reality took the form of advertising posters and brochures with additional animated entertainment content that is available via webcam.
+It can still be found online on the MTS website.

 This year there has much more global buzz going on about augmented reality via smartphones.
 And there are reasons for that.
 To add media content to reality we need